FEniCS/ufl/doc/sphinx/source/user/form_language.rst

 while a ``Coefficient`` represents a function in a discrete finite element space that will be provided by the user at a later stage.
-The number of ``Argument``\ s that occur in a ``Form`` equals the arity of the form.
+The number of ``Argument``\ s that occur in a ``Form`` equals the "arity" of the form.

 Basis functions
 ---------------